SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-.. note::  This help document was last changed by Steve King, 26Oct2022
+.. note::  This help document was last changed by Caitlyn Wolf, 19March2024